Monika205/Bone-and-Joint-Fracture-Detection/README.md

 👩‍🔬 Research & Development
 Developed as a professional Bone and Joint diagnostic tool.

-Developer: Monika(For Intern opportunity at Akoode Technology)
+Developer: Monika(For Intern opportunity at Team Computers)

 Institute: BML Munjal University